On Jacobians of geometrically reduced curves and their N\'eron models: Semi-factorial models of geometrically integral curves

-\begin{definition} Let $S$ be a Dedekind scheme with field of fractions $K.$ A scheme $X\to S$ is \rm semi-factorial \it if the map is surjective. \end{definition} This definition is due to Pépin \cite{Pép}, Définition 1.1, who assumed that $S$ be the spectrum of a discrete valuation ring.
-We shall also study the following closely related concept: Let $C$ be a proper curve over $K$ and let $\mathscr{C}\to S$ be a proper and flat model of $C.$ Let $P_{\mathscr{C}/S}$ be the scheme-theoretic closure of $\Pic^0_{C/K}$ and let $\mathscr{E}$ be the scheme-theoretic closure of the unit section in $P_{\mathscr{C}/S}$.
-Note that we can consider these scheme-theoretic closures even if $\Pic_{\mathscr{C}/S}$ is not representable, see \cite{BLR}, p.
-265f. \begin{definition} Let $S$ be a Dedekind scheme with field of fractions $K.$ Let $C$ be a proper curve over $K.$ A proper and flat model $\mathscr{C}\to S$ is a \rm Néron-Picard model \it of $C$ if the functor $P_{\mathscr{C}/S}^{\mathrm{sep}}$ constructed above is representable and equal to the Néron lft-model of $\Pic^0_{C/K}$ over $S.$ \end{definition} Models of this kind (although not under this name) already appear in \cite{Ore}.
-If $C$ is regular, $S$ excellent, and $C$ has a $K$-rational point, then $C$ has a Néron-Picard model over $S;$ this follows from Theorem \ref{regmodelexistencetheorem}, Lemma \ref{localgloballem}, and \cite{BLR}, Chapter 9.5, Theorem 4.
-The main results of this section will be the following: \\ \\ (i) If $S$ is excellent and \it local, \rm then any seminormal geometrically integral proper curve $C$ over $K$ admits a Néron-Picard model, and a Néron-Picard model exists if $C$ has a smooth $K^{\mathrm{sh}}$-rational point, whereas\\ \\ (ii) if $S$ is \it global \rm (i. e., if $S$ has infinitely many closed points) and of finite type over a field, then a geometrically integral proper curve $C$ over $K$ which admits a Néron-Picard model over $S$ must be regular, and the converse holds if $C$ has a $K$-rational point.
+\begin{definition} Let $S$ be a Dedekind scheme with field of rational functions $K.$ A scheme $X\to S$ is \rm semi-factorial \it if the canonical map is surjective. \end{definition} This definition can be found in \cite{Pép}, Définition 1.1, where $S$ is assumed to be the spectrum of a discrete valuation ring.
+We shall also study the following closely related concept: let $C$ be a proper curve over $K$ and let $\mathscr{C}\to S$ be a proper and flat model of $C.$ Let $P_{\mathscr{C}/S}$ be the scheme-theoretic closure\footnote{Note that we can consider these scheme-theoretic closures even if $\Pic_{\mathscr{C}/S}$ is not representable; see \cite{BLR}, p.
+265f or \cite{Ray}, (3.2) c).} of $\Pic^0_{C/K},$ let $\mathscr{E}$ be the scheme-theoretic closure of the unit section in $P_{\mathscr{C}/S},$ and put $P_{\mathscr{C}/S}^{\mathrm{sep}}:=P_{\mathscr{C}/S}/\mathscr{E}.$ \begin{definition} Let $S$ be a Dedekind scheme with field of rational functions $K.$ Let $C$ be a geometrically reduced proper curve over $K.$ A proper and flat model $\mathscr{C}\to S$ is a \rm Néron-Picard model \it of $C$ if the functor $P_{\mathscr{C}/S}^{\mathrm{sep}}$ constructed above is representable and equal to the Néron lft-model of $\Pic^0_{C/K}$ over $S.$ \end{definition} Models of this kind (although not under this name) already appear in \cite{Ore}.
+If $S$ is excellent and $C$ is geometrically reduced, regular, and each irreducible component of $C$ has a $K$-rational point, then any proper, flat, and regular model $\mathscr{C}\to S$ of $C$ is a Néron-Picard model over $S;$ this follows from Theorem \ref{regmodelexistencetheorem}, Lemma \ref{localgloballem}, and \cite{BLR}, Chapter 9.5, Theorem 4.
+The main results of this section will be the following: \\ \\ (i) If $S$ is excellent and \it local, \rm then any seminormal proper curve $C$ over $K$ admits a semi-factorial model, and a Néron-Picard model exists if each irreducible component of $C$ has a smooth $K^{\mathrm{sh}}$-rational point, whereas\\ \\ (ii) if $S$ is \it global \rm (i. e., if $S$ has infinitely many closed points) and of finite type over a field, then a geometrically integral proper curve $C$ over $K$ which admits a Néron-Picard model over $S$ is regular.
+The converse holds if $C$ has a $K$-rational point by Proposition \ref{regularnéronprop}.